kaugradio/kaug-website/content/pages/about.md

 It shall be the purpose of KAUG to be a voice for the Augsburg University community and surrounding communities by presenting a variety of media.
 KAUG aims to provide an outlet for the individuals of Augsburg University to express themselves in many different ways.

 # Join KAUG!
 KAUG Radio at Augsburg University wants your voice to be heard!
-Join us Tuesday nights at 6:30 in the Auggies Nest (below Christensen).
+Join us Wednesdays at 6:15 PM in the Auggies Nest (below Christensen).
 Start a radio show.
 Help KAUG host an event.
 Promote stuff!
 DJ Stuff!
 It will be fun!

 # Contact
 If you want to get involved, request a DJ, collobarate with our student organization on an event, or even have us play your music and promote it on our site, send us an email at [kaug@augsburg.edu](mailto:kaug@augsburg.edu) anytime.